christran85-cyber/enterprise-security-operations-lab/README.md

 ## PowerShell Logging

-PowerShell logging was configured to provide additional visibility into PowerShell activity.
+PowerShell logging was configured to provide additional visibility into PowerShell activity on the Windows endpoint.

-PowerShell Operational logs were reviewed through:
+PowerShell Operational logs were reviewed through Windows Event Viewer.

-`Applications and Services Logs → Microsoft → Windows → PowerShell → Operational`

 ### Validation